ThibaultSau/SimpleDicomAnonymizer/README.md

-# SimpleDicomAnonymizer
+# DataCurator

-Python script made for anonymizing DICOM data.
-Works on an allow list fashion, meaning you must specifiy all DICOM tags that needs to be kept and the way they should be.
+Python script made for curating, normalising and anonymising DICOM data.
+Works on an allow list fashion, meaning you must specifiy all DICOM tags that needs to be kept and the way they should be treated if kept.

 ## How to install